How to Determine if a Rectangle is Perfect

 }

-However, conversely, if the areas are the same, can it prove that the final shape is a perfect rectangle and definitely has no gaps or overlaps?
+But what if the two areas are equal?
+Can we be sure the shape is a perfect rectangle, with no gaps or overlaps?

-Certainly not.
-Here's a simple example: imagine a perfect rectangle, and then I cut out a small rectangle from the middle and move it down by one unit.
-The total area of the small rectangles hasn't changed, but the original perfect rectangle now has a gap and an overlap, and it's no longer a perfect rectangle.
+No, we cannot.
+Here is a simple example: Imagine a perfect rectangle.
+Now, cut out a small rectangle from the middle, and move it down by one unit.
+The total area stays the same, but now there is a gap and an overlap.
+It is no longer a perfect rectangle.

-In summary, even if the areas are the same, it cannot fully guarantee that there are no gaps or overlaps.
-Therefore, we need to use the dimension of "vertices" to help judge.
+In summary, even if the areas are equal, we cannot be sure there are no gaps or overlaps.
+So, we also need to check the "corners".

-Remember a puzzle from elementary school?
-You're given a rectangle and asked how many vertices are left after making one cut.
-The answer is: if you cut along the diagonal, you're left with 3 vertices; if you cut horizontally or vertically, you have 4 vertices left; if you only cut off a small corner, you end up with 5 vertices.
+Do you remember a logic puzzle from elementary school?
+If you cut a rectangle along its diagonal, how many corners are left?
+The answer: if you cut along the diagonal, there are 3 corners left; if you cut horizontally or vertically, there are 4; if you cut off a small corner, there are 5 corners.

-Clearly, a perfect rectangle must have exactly four vertices.
-By definition, a rectangle should have four vertices.
-If there are gaps or overlaps, it will not have exactly four vertices.
-For example, the two cases in the problem statement have more than four vertices:
+Clearly, a perfect rectangle must have exactly four corners.
+By definition, a rectangle should have four corners.
+If there are missing corners or overlaps, there will be more than four corners.
+For example, in the two sample cases below, there are more than four corners:

 Note

-As long as we can calculate how many vertices are formed by the small rectangles in rectangles
+If we can find out how many vertices the final shape made from all the small rectangles in rectangles

-, we can determine if the final shape is a perfect rectangle.
+has, we can check if the shape is a perfect rectangle.

-So, how are vertices formed?
-We can easily identify where the vertices are, but the challenge is how to make the computer, or the algorithm, recognize whether a certain point is a vertex.
-This is the crux of the problem.
+But how are these vertices formed?
+We can see them easily, but how can we make the computer, or an algorithm, know if a point is a vertex?
+This is the main challenge of this problem.

-Note that 2 and 4 are even numbers, while 1 and 3 are odd numbers.
-To calculate the number of vertices in the final shape, we need to filter out those points that appear an odd number of times.
-The code can be written as follows:
+Notice that 2 and 4 are even numbers, while 1 and 3 are odd numbers.
+We want to count how many vertices appear an odd number of times in the final shape.
+We can write code like this:

 boolean isRectangleCover(int[][] rectangles) {